 I’m here to tell you that those days are well and truly over.

 Have a think for a second: What is “marketing”?
-I‘m not going to try to find the best possible definition, but, very broadly, most people would agree it’s something to do with telling your target market that you exist — and reminding them when they forget.
-And, of course, that you’re great and you can make their life better.
+I‘m not going to try to find the best possible definition.
+But, very broadly, most people would agree it’s something to do with telling your target market that you exist — and reminding them when they forget.
+And, of course, that your product or service is great, you can make their life better, and you have the solution to their problems.

 - Your customers are your biggest source of future revenue — whether you sell shoes, phones, planes, or software.
-Your existing customers are statistically more likely to buy from you than anyone else.
+Your existing customers are statistically more likely to buy from you than anyone else, so you need to prioritize building customer loyalty.

 - Many of them are on subscription.
 You can now subscribe to software, razors, phones, cars, and even car tires.
 That means that every year, or every month, or in fact every minute, you can get fired and your future revenue will disappear.
-Sam Walton’s quote has never been more true: “There is only one boss.
+This makes customer retention and customer satisfaction vital for business success.
+Sam Walton’s quote has never been more true: “There’s only one boss.
 The customer.
-And he can fire everybody in the company from the chairman on down, simply by spending his money somewhere else.”
+And they can fire everybody in the company from the chairperson on down, simply by spending their money somewhere else.”

 The move to subscription or other recurring revenue models is a seismic trend for marketing.
 I say “seismic” because that moment when marketing can pack up and go home, their job well done, just disappeared.
 There’s no single moment of sale anymore.